The business for the week commencing 6 May will include:

 I am grateful to the hon.
 Lady for raising this issue.
 Quite often in the House, colleagues raise rare and unusual forms of cancers and other illnesses, and it is absolutely right that they do that.
 While we can all be proud of the significant increase in people surviving cancers in general, it is concerning, as she says, that those survival rates have not improved in many decades.
 Health Question Time is on Tuesday 7 May, and I encourage her to raise her issue directly with Ministers then.

 I associate myself with the concerns of the hon.
-Members for Glasgow North (Patrick Grady) and for East Renfrewshire (Paul Masterton) about clergy visas, which has also been raised by priests in my constituency.
+Members for Glasgow North (Patrick Grady) and for East Renfrewshire (Paul Masterton) about clergy visas, which have also been raised by priests in my constituency.
 While churches are a critical part of our communities, many other aspects are also important, particularly our high streets.
 I commend Scran, a new café on Alexandra Parade in my constituency.
 It won the Scottish entertainment and hospitality award for best café in Scotland, despite being open for only seven months, which is a great achievement for its staff after all their work.
 Could we have a debate in Government time about the critical role of high streets and small businesses in our communities, and what we can do on business rates and VAT restrictions on those businesses to maximise the environment in which they can flourish and form an important part of our town centres, high streets and cities?

 The hon.
 Gentleman often raises pieces of great news from his constituency.
 I congratulate the café he mentions for its contribution.
 He is absolutely right that thriving high streets and community hubs are a vital part of all our lives, and he is right to pay tribute to his constituents.
 The Government are determined to ensure that we do everything we can, through our advisory council and our reductions in business rates and so on, to support our high streets.
-I recommend that he seeks a Westminster Hall debate, so that all hon.
+I recommend that he seek a Westminster Hall debate, so that all hon.
 Members can share their experiences.

 The Leader of the House may be aware of the Parliamentary Review, which is apparently a key fixture in the political calendar; it is so important that the foreword is provided each year by the Prime Minister or the Chancellor.
-Staff of Alite Systems, in my constituency, have been asked to appear as experts in this year’s review, and to attend a grand ball full of political dignitaries.
+Staff of Alite Systems, in my constituency, have been asked to appear as experts in this year’s review and to attend a grand ball full of political dignitaries.
 However, the reality is that they are being asked to purchase a £3,300 advertorial.
 Can we have a debate on the merits of the Prime Minister and politicians associated with this publication being involved in what is, frankly, a money-making exercise?

 The hon.
 Gentleman raises an issue that sounds of concern.
 I am sure he will have taken this up directly, in his own way, with the Prime Minister’s office.
 However, I think it is absolutely right that Ministers write forewords for important documents and reviews.
 He has not mentioned the purpose of this particular one, but I am sure he will find a way to perhaps raise a parliamentary question about its appropriateness.